hemantksingh/messup-learn/People/Self Awareness.md

 *If you want to go fast travel alone, if you want to go far travel together*

 In order to attract people to you, think in terms of energy, vibration and frequency.
 Life is a manifestation of where you put your energy.
 If you are able to focus all your energy towards a **single purpose in life**, you are in a heightened state of consciousness because all your decisions are consciously driven by that purpose.
 However, other people are not at the same level of consciousness, they function at different frequencies.

 If the pursuit of your goal is solely for personal gain, others aren't going to play ball.
 However if you provide a future vision of positive change and make it about the wider good rather than just yourself, this can can elevate others towards a heightened state of consciousness - your end goal and your engagement with others will be at the same frequency.
 Rather than thinking about extracting from others think about serving others.
-This leads to deeper engagement and ultimately - harmony.
+This leads to deeper engagement and harmony.

 *If you work just for yourself, the whole world seems against you.
 If you work for others, the whole world works with you*

-Does this mean you give up everything you own in charity or start social service?
-Well you may very well decide to and that maybe a perfectly valid choice for some, however most of us want to get ahead financially in life to have the freedom to do things that we love and enjoy most.
-This may mean getting your dream job, get better at investing or start a new venture.
+Does this mean you give up everything you own in charity and start social service?
+Well you may very well decide to and that maybe a perfectly valid choice, however some of us may want to get ahead financially in life to have the freedom to do things that we love and enjoy most.
+This may mean getting your dream job, getting better at investing or starting a new venture.

 *Money is not a bad thing if profit is for the purpose of wider positive impact.*